rootwork/rootwork.org/hugo/content/blog/2007-07-08/index.md

 slug: 'one-minute-1-800-genocide' # Recommended length is 3 to 5 words.
 aliases:
   - /p/070708

+# For the post as it appears in lists.
+summary: >
-description: 'Just wanted to highlight a small initiative the Genocide Intervention Network sent out today using Collactive, a web firm that helps organizations use their network of members to promote news stories and websites to larger audiences.
-In this case, we are asking our members to vote up an article on our anti-genocide hotline, 1-800-GENOCIDE.' # For SEO and social media snippets.
+  Just wanted to highlight a small initiative the Genocide Intervention Network sent out today using Collactive, a web firm that helps organizations use their network of members to promote news stories and websites to larger audiences.
+  In this case, we are asking our members to vote up an article on our anti-genocide hotline, 1-800-GENOCIDE.

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: 'Just wanted to highlight a small initiative the Genocide Intervention Network sent out today using Collactive, a web firm that helps organizations use their network of members to promote news stories and websites to larger audiences.
-In this case, we are asking our members to vote up an article on our anti-genocide hotline, 1-800-GENOCIDE.' # For the post in lists.
+  Just wanted to highlight a small initiative, 1-800-GENOCIDE, that the Genocide Intervention Network sent out today using Collactive, a web firm that helps organizations use their network of members to promote news stories and websites to larger audiences.

 draft: false # Change to 'false' to publish this post.
 featured: false